 Mastering a variety of throws is only half the battle.
 Learning how to shape your shots allows you to navigate complex courses and achieve strategic flight paths.
 Here are some key concepts to explore:

-• Shot Shaping Practice Regimen: Dedicate a portion of your practice routine to drills that focus on specific shot shapes.
+- Shot Shaping Lab: set three cones as gates.
+Thread them with flex, turnover, and skip.
+Film from behind, fix the miss you see twice.
 For example, set up obstacles on the course and practice throwing flex shots around them.
 The more you experiment and practice, the more comfortable you’ll become with shaping your shots for strategic advantages.